parulbaweja/carl/README.md

 Carl is an app built with a Python-Flask backend, supported by a PostgreSQL database and SQLAlchemy as the ORM.
 The React.js frontend uses the ES6 fetch promise API to make requests to the backend.
 The app uses React-Router to source components based on specific frontend routes.
 In terms of design, the app uses Material UI for various components and Recharts and Victory for the Analytics feature.

 ## Features
+View the screencast here: [Carl](https://www.youtube.com/watch?v=Zv7Q4K4w-L0)

-Create new entries for important job-search-related events.
+**Create new entries for important job-search-related events.**

 ![alt text](https://github.com/parulbaweja/carl/blob/master/images/Dashboard.jpg)

-View and edit entries, review activity and find recent news articles about a specific company.
+**View and edit entries, review activity and find recent news articles about a specific company.**

 ![alt text](https://github.com/parulbaweja/carl/blob/master/images/News.jpg)

-Compare companies, applications, and offers.
-Log pros and cons per selected company.
+**Compare companies, applications, and offers.
+Log pros and cons per selected company.**

 ![alt text](https://github.com/parulbaweja/carl/blob/master/images/Compare.jpg)

-View personal analytics based on time-series data for each logged application.
+**View personal analytics based on time-series data for each logged application.**

 ![alt text](https://github.com/parulbaweja/carl/blob/master/images/Analytics.jpg)

 ## Getting Started